mariojrrc/geonames-api-node/README.md

 GeoNames API Node/MongoDB Example
 =================================================

-This project is an example of REST API written in Node 12 that makes use of [Koa](https://koajs.com/) framework and [MongoDB](https://mongodb.com/).
+This project is an example of REST API written in Node 12 that makes use of [Koa](https://koajs.com/) framework, [Awilix](https://github.com/jeffijoe/awilix) container and [MongoDB](https://mongodb.com/).

 It basically has two endpoints that allow us to perform some CRUD operations: